SteelCompendium/data-md-dse/Bestiary/Dwarf Lurer.md

   - Weapon
   distance: Melee 1 or Ranged 5
   target: 1 creature or object per minion
-  t1: 2 damage
-  t2: 4 damage
-  t3: 5 damage; an ally adjacent to the target can make a [[Free Strike|free strike]]
   effects:
   - roll: 2d10 + 2
     t1: 2 damage